 Secure bouquet holder into Lomey 14" Column with hot pan glue.
 Wrap column with double faced tape.
 Re-wrap with double faced satin ribbon.
 Float soak Oasis Belle holder in water that has been treated with flower food.

 Secure the stems in the foam with short bursts of Floralock.
-Be sure to throughly shake can as per directions.
+Be sure to thoroughly shake can as per directions.
 Mist well with Finishing Touch flower sealant, coating both fronts and backs of flowers.